 In 2010, our U.K. Composites operation was awarded a contract to manufacture composite passenger entry and over-wing exit doors for the Learjet 85, a mid-sized business jet built primarily from composites and featuring advances in aerodynamics, structures and efficiency; however, in October 2015, Bombardier Inc. announced the cancellation of its Learjet 85 business aircraft program.
-At December 31, 2018, we had total accounts receivable and contract assets related to the program of \$3.6 million.
+At December 31, 2019, we had total accounts receivable and contract assets related to the program of \$3.8 million.
 During 2016, we filed suit against our customer to recover this amount.
 Although we expect to recover the full amount of our claim, there can be no assurance that we will prevail in the litigation.

-For a discussion of other matters related to our Aerospace segment see Note 17, Commitments and Contingencies, in the Notes to Consolidated Financial Statements included in this Form 10-K.
+For a discussion of other matters, see Note 19, Commitments and Contingencies, in the Notes to Consolidated Financial Statements included in this Form 10-K